akshayreddykotha/wistia-video-analytics/README.md

 * **AWS Glue Crawlers** – Automatic schema detection and table creation in AWS Glue Data Catalog.
 * **Amazon S3** – Centralized storage for raw and processed datasets.
 * **AWS Step Functions** – Orchestration of the full workflow from ingestion to transformation and catalog updates.
+* **AWS EventBridge** - Schedule the Step functions or individual services for batch ingestion, transformation and data table availability.
 * **Amazon Athena** – Serverless SQL queries for processed datasets.

 ## Architecture Diagram